nfdi4plants/nfdi4plants_ontology/README.md

 ## Contact
 You can contact the ontology curators via the Issues tab or our [Helpdesk](https://helpdesk.nfdi4plants.org/).
 We look forward to hearing from you!

+## Licensing
+This repository contains workflow code from https://github.com/MarketingPipeline/Python-Selenium-Action, which is licensed under the MIT License (Copyright (c) 2022 MarketingPipeline).